ToyinOmojola/website/content/publication/21DDMContrast/index.md

 ---
-title: Natural contrast alleviates evidence accumulation leading up to face categorization
+title: Orientation selectivity in face identification modulate perceptual decision making

 # where your title was published - Markdown formatting is enabled here for italic etc.
 # publication: Frontiers in human neuroscience